 But like so many other tasty dishes, the keto diet places a bunch of restrictions on whether you can enjoy this favored food.

 However, with this easy keto coleslaw recipe, you’ll be able to have the BBQ you’ve always wanted without giving up your keto diet.
+And that's especially true if you're making some delicious meat with my famous keto friendly bbq sauce recipe.

-Consider Adding Some Broccoli Slaw To Your Coleslaw
+Consider Adding Broccoli

 You can also use a broccoli slaw like this one to increase the volume of your keto coleslaw, or in lieu of traditional cabbage entirely.